Cloneeen National School

 Dia daoibh go léir ón bhfoireann theagaisc i Scoil Náisiúnta Chluainín.
 Tá fáilte romhaibh go léir iniúchadh a dhéanamh ar shampla de na gníomhaíochtaí éagsúla atá ar siúl inár scoil.

 Greetings from everybody in Cloneen N.S.
+Welcome to our NEW school website!
 You are all very welcome to explore samples of the many different activities in our school.
 Our fundamental tenet is that a happy child is a child who will learn more effectively and have higher self-esteem.
 Consequently, huge emphasis is placed on the development of the whole child – spiritual, emotional, social, academic and physical.